-Topaz is a forecourt operator formed after a takeover of Shell and Statoil's operations in Ireland, which followed the Corrib gas controversy.
+Circle K is a forecourt operator formed after a takeover of Topaz, itself a takeover of Shell and Statoil's operations in Ireland, which followed the Corrib gas controversy.

 For the former Roadchef brand, see reStore (Roadchef).

-Topaz's largest filling stations have the forecourt shop branded Re.Store.
-This doubles up as both the filling station pay point, and a deli and café, sometimes including franchised outlets.
+Topaz's largest filling stations had the forecourt shop branded Re.Store.
+This doubles up as both the filling station pay point, and a deli and café, sometimes including franchised units.
 At larger sites there is a separate entrance for customers not purchasing fuel.

-In 2016, Topaz was purchased by Couche-Tard, the owner of American fuel and convenience store brand Circle K. By the end of 2017 all coffee machines at all Topaz sites will be re-branded as the own-branded 'Simply Great Coffee'.
+In 2016, Topaz was purchased by Alimentation Couche-Tard, the owner of American fuel and convenience store brand Circle K. By the end of 2017 all coffee machines at all Topaz sites were re-branded as the own-branded 'Simply Great Coffee'.

-A high-profile launch event for Miles was held in July 2017.
+A high-profile launch event for Miles, the brand name of Circle K's fuel, was held in July 2017.

-Topaz have said they will continue to operate under their own name, with Miles, Simply Great Coffee and Re.Store being the products they provide.
-However, when asked about their future plans, Topaz have said "when and what [the name] will be replaced with is not something we can say comment upon" (sic).
+Topaz had said they would continue to operate under their own name, with Miles, Simply Great Coffee and Re.Store being the products they provided.
+However, when asked about their future plans, Topaz had said "when and what [the name] will be replaced with is not something we can say comment upon" (sic).

 We ask the companies named to check here regularly but can't guarentee they will do so.